nextcord/nextcord/docs/api.rst

     .. attribute:: active_developer

-        The user is an Acive Developer.
+        The user is an Active Developer.

 .. class:: ActivityType